Enubia/ghost-chat/CONTRIBUTING.md

 Feel free to submit issues and enhancement requests.

-Please use [issues](https://github.com/Enubia/ghost-chat/issues/new/choose) or the [Discord](https://discord.gg/UVMX32dDcy) to report bugs and errors.
+Please use [issues](https://github.com/Enubia/ghost-chat/issues/new/choose) or [Discord](https://discord.gg/UVMX32dDcy) to report bugs and errors.

 Contributing
 ------------